raai2005/Quotes-Scraper-EDA/readme.md

 ## 🔮 Future Work

 - **Sentiment Analysis:** Perform sentiment analysis on quotes to classify them as positive, neutral, or negative using natural language processing techniques.

-- **Tag Analysis:** Analyze tag frequency to find which topics are most discussed and identify trending themes across different authors.

 - **Interactive Dashboards:** Create interactive dashboards using Plotly or Streamlit for better visualization and user engagement.